MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemDurabilityComponent.md

 getDamageChance(unbreakingEnchantmentLevel?: number): number
 `

-Returns the maximum chance that this item would be damaged using the damageRange property, given an unbreaking level.
+Returns the maximum chance that this item would be damaged using the damageRange property, given an unbreaking enchantment level.

 #### **Parameters**
 - **unbreakingEnchantmentLevel**?: *number* = `0`

+  Unbreaking factor to consider in factoring the damage chance.
+Incoming unbreaking parameter must be within the range [0, 3].

 #### **Returns** *number*